char55/char55/README.md

 ### Hi there 👋 :)

-## Currently working as a developer at Real Dev Labs
+## Currently working as a developer at Lightspeed HQ
 using AWS, react, nestJS, typescript

 I've been working with nodeJS, Google Cloud, SFCC, SFBM, SFMC, and various 3rd parties intergrations